Discover the joy of learning this summer at Northeast Catholic College.

 High school students and recent graduates are invited to experience, in miniature form, the academic community and life of Northeast Catholic College.
 The Collegiate Summer Program introduces students to liberal education through classic texts from philosophy, literature, theology, and political thought.
 In each of these disciplines, students learn how reflective inquiry can provide answers to the most pressing concerns in life and lead them to encounter the joy and demands of truth.

-For students who would like to develop skill in an ancient language, the college also offers the Greek Intensive Program.
+For students who would like to develop skill in an ancient language, the college also offers the Classical Languages Program.
 Both programs challenge students academically, encourage them in their faith, and lead them to personal excellence.

 We are delighted that you are considering our Collegiate Summer Program.